 What to Look for in Probiotics for Dogs

 Probiotics for dogs come in different formulations, including powders, capsules, tablets, chews, and even sprays.
 Individual dogs may accept one formulation more readily, for instance, a powder mixed into the food.
 Chewable products can also be convenient, though individual dogs might not like the taste of every chew.
 Some powered probiotics for dogs come in pre-measured doses, eliminating the need for measuring spoons.

 Always choose probiotics made specifically for dogs to ensure the product contains the correct strains of beneficial bacteria.
 Look for probiotic products that contain a guaranteed level of live microorganisms.

-Dr. Carney’s advice?
-“Stick to those [products] with more research, which tend to be the ones from well-known veterinary manufacturers.”
+The advice that we got from Patrick Carney, DVM, PhD, DACVIM (SAIM), assistant professor of community practice at Cornell University's College of Veterinary Medicine is “Stick to those [products] with more research, which tend to be the ones from well-known veterinary manufacturers.”

 Because probiotic products for dogs contain living organisms, they must be stored properly to keep the good bacteria alive.
 Follow all instructions on the product label.
 Some probiotics must be stored in the refrigerator, and all should be kept cool and dry and away from overly warm temperatures.
 Always look at the use-by date on the package.
 As with human supplements, probiotics for dogs should include a clear expiration date.
 Bacteria that comprise probiotics are live, of course, so it’s important to ensure they’re still viable.